Wheat, onion, tomato smuggling to be checked

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In a bid to reduce price hike, the PTI government is considering to reduce General Sales Tax (GST) on sugar from standard rate of 17 to 5 percent only for domestic consumers.
+ISLAMABAD: In a bid to reduce price hike, the PTI government is considering reducing General Sales Tax (GST) on sugar from standard rate of 17 to 5 percent only for domestic consumers.

-The government has estimated that the reduction in GST rate from 17 to 5 percent will bring down the price of sugar by Rs9.72 per kg in the domestic market against average existing price of Rs80.9 at the moment.

 The premier was informed about latest situation of food items and apprised that wheat flour production stood at 24.358 million tons out of which it was exported 0.163 million tons.
 The carryover stocks was hovering around 3.77 million tons so net availability with the government was 27.97 million tons against consumption requirement of 20.008 million tons.
 The PM was told that the current average price of wheat flour stood at Rs45.81 per kg against Rs39.50 last year so the average price increase of wheat flour witnessed over Rs6 per kg.
 Now it is recommended to ensure regular supply of wheat from public sector stocks, import of wheat by private sector and early procurement of wheat soon after harvesting in coming season.